astronomer/docs/learn/use-case-airflow-mlflow.md

 - The Airflow webserver, which runs the Airflow UI and can be accessed at `https://localhost:8080/`.
 - The Airflow scheduler, which is responsible for monitoring and triggering tasks.
-- The Airflow triggerer, an Airflow component used to run deferrable operators (not used in this use case).
+- The Airflow triggerer, which is an Airflow component used to run deferrable operators.
-- The Airflow metadata database, a Postgres database which runs on port `5432`.
+- The Airflow metadata database, which is a Postgres database that runs on port `5432`.
 - A local MinIO instance, which can be accessed at `https://localhost:9000/`.
 - A local MLflow instance, which can be accessed at `https://localhost:5000/`.